7 minutes

 Finding lateral movement

-A key question in almost all investigations and hunts is: ‘where did the threat actor go?’, and to answer this (or get indication off) we can use the artefact Windows.EventLogs-RDPAuth
+A key question in nearly all investigations and hunts is: ‘Where did the threat actor go?’
+To answer this question—or to obtain an indication—we can utilize the artefact Windows.EventLogs-RDPAuth

 .

-As you can see, the output can be very noisy and hard to get an overview over:
+As you can see, the output can be quite noisy and difficult to grasp an overview of:

 SELECT EventTime,Computer,Channel,EventID,UserName,LogonType,SourceIP,Description,Message,Fqdn FROM source()